-Rubina Dilaik & Abhinav Shukla Reception: Drashti Dhami, Vivian Dsena, Nia Sharma & Other Attend
+Rubina Dilaik & Abhinav Shukla's Reception: Drashti Dhami, Vivian Dsena, Nia Sharma & Others Attend

 - Silsila Badalte Rishton Ka: Abhinav Shukla To Join Shakti & Drashti, Read More Details

 The newly-weds Rubina Dilaik and Abhinav Shukla, who got married in Shimla on June 21, 2018, are back in Mumbai.
-The couple had hosted a lavish wedding reception party to their industry friends, yesterday (June 28).
+The couple had hosted a lavish wedding reception party for their industry friends, yesterday (June 28).
 Rubina wore a beige shimmery gown.
 With her hair braided and a tiara, she looked like a fairytale princess, while her prince charming wore a white tuxedo.
-The decoration of their reception too looked classy.
+The decorations of their reception too looked classy.
 The couple entered hand-in-hand for their reception party.

-Going by the pictures, we can say that the couple looked happy with each other's company and had a gala time with their friends.
+Going by the pictures, we can say that the couple looked happy in each other's company and had a gala time with their friends.
 Take a look at the pictures.

 In Pic: Vivian Dsena At Rubinav’s Reception